minskylab/cargo-self/.self/src/engine/model.rs.md

 Resource: Library Imports
   - async_openai.types

-Resource: Prompts
+Resource: Operation: create_code_to_ro
+  - Set up CreateChatCompletionRequestArgs with default values
+  - Set max_tokens to 512
+  - Set model to "gpt-3.5-turbo"
+  - Set messages as an array of ChatCompletionRequestMessageArgs:
+    - Set role to Role::System
-    - DEFAULT_SYSTEM_PROMPT
+    - Set content to DEFAULT_SYSTEM_PROMPT
+    - Set role to Role::User
+    - Set content to a formatted string that includes the source code parameter

-Operation: create_new_default_request
+Resource: Operation: create_folder_to_ro
-    - Create a new chat completion request with default arguments
+  - Set up CreateChatCompletionRequestArgs with default values
-    - Set the maximum tokens to 512
+  - Set max_tokens to 512
-    - Set the model to "gpt-3.5-turbo"
+  - Set model to "gpt-3.5-turbo"
-    - Create an array of messages
+  - Set messages as an array of ChatCompletionRequestMessageArgs:
-        - First message:
-            - Set the role to system
+    - Set role to Role::System
-            - Set the content to the default system prompt
+    - Set content to DEFAULT_SYSTEM_PROMPT
-        - Second message:
-            - Set the role to user
+    - Set role to Role::User
-            - Set the content to a formatted string containing the source code
+    - Set content to a formatted string that includes the sources joined with newlines